jessepav/lacygoill-wiki-backup/par/par.md

 To learn how to use par, read quickly the sections:

    - Description
-   - Terminology
+   - Glossary
    - Options
    - Environment

-Then read  carefully the  Examples section,  referring back  to the  Options and Terminology sections as needed.
+Then read  carefully the  Examples section,  referring back  to the  Options and Glossary sections as needed.

 For the power  user, a full understanding of par  will require multiple readings of the sections:

-   - Terminology
+   - Glossary
    - Options
    - Details
    - Examples